What is Problem Solving

 It is not just guessing or hoping; rather, it is more of a thoughtful process.
 Problem Solving helps in both personal and professional growth.
 It acts as a catalyst for effective decision-making, innovation, and long-term success.
 It is used in all areas of life, from schools and colleges to work, home, and relationships.

 Problem Solving has never and ever been fixed for a particular group of people.
 It is a universal thing, relevant to all ages and walks of life.
-The kids might have their own problems as the elderly people have their own issues to sort out.
 Therefore, its importance is listed below:

 1) Make Better Decisions: It helps you think clearly before making any choices and pick the one that works best.
 This helps to avoid mistakes and make smart decisions in everyday life and at work.